 Voltage: 110 volts.
 Sockets are a mixture of the European, two-pronged round variety and US flat-pin.

-High Season: December - March
+High Season: Late December to April

-Low Season: September
+Low Season: September to early/mid-December

 The Galápagos Islands are one hour behind the mainland and 7 hours behind GMT.